eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 **Installing on OpenShift:**

-Eclipse Che on OpenShift makes use of the router's existing certificates.
+Eclipse Che on OpenShift makes use of the Openshiftrouter's existing certificates.
 Run the following command to install Che on OpenShift with `chectl`:
    ```
    $ chectl server:start --platform=openshift --installer=operator --che-operator-cr-yaml=codewind-checluster.yaml --che-operator-image=quay.io/eclipse/che-operator:7.9.2